 The FDA/Xavier MedCon speakers are hand-selected by the MedCon Strategic Committee to deliver purpose-driven content that dives below the surface, challenge status quo, engage attendees in collaborative dialog, and provide practical information that can be implemented.
 Our speakers are thought leaders who are sure to facilitate insightful discussion.
 Additional MedCon 2020 speakers and moderators are being added often.

 Global Quality Leader – Drug Delivery System Development

 Francis Blacha is currently Global Quality Leader, Drug Delivery System Development, Device Manufacturing and Diagnostics for Eli Lilly and Company.
 Previous to joining Lilly, Francis held various leadership positions in Quality at Pfizer and Glaxo Inc. Francis has over 25+ years of quality assurance/quality control experience in pharmaceuticals and medical devices.
 He has extensive experience in guiding project teams in all aspects of risk management and the application of design control requirements throughout the product lifecycle for combination products, diagnostics and medical devices.
-In addition to frequently presenting at industry forums on the topic of risk management, Francis currently serves on the strategic committee for MedCon, an annual medical device conference co-sponsored by FDA and Xavier University and is a member of the advisory board for Xavier’s QARAInstitute.
+In addition to frequently presenting at industry forums on the topic of risk management, Francis currently serves on the strategic committee for MedCon, an annual medical device conference co-sponsored by FDA and Xavier University.
 Francis received his B.A. in chemistry from Catawba College and his M.S. in chemistry from North Carolina State University.